stratisMarkou/random-walks/_sources/book/topology/exercises.md

 Let $X = \mathbb{R}^n.$
 From the previous part, $X^+$ is compact.
 Note also that $S^n$ is Hausdorff.
-From {prf:ref}`topology:lem-sufficient-condition-for-homeomorphism`, any continuous bijection $f: X^+ \to S^n$ is a homeomorphism between the two spaces, so it sufficies to show that such a map exists.
+From {prf:ref}`topology:lem:sufficient-condition-for-homeomorphism`, any continuous bijection $f: X^+ \to S^n$ is a homeomorphism between the two spaces, so it sufficies to show that such a map exists.

 Let $f: X^+ \to S^n$ be the stereographic projection of the sphere which maps $\infty \in $X^+$$ to the north pole $s^* \in S^n$ and note that this mapping is a bijection.
 In addition, it is continuous which can be seen as follows.